Mad Scientists (LAB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Mad Scientists Price Prediction for 2025–2050

-According to your Mad Scientists price prediction, the value of LAB is expected to change by 238.64%, reaching a price of 73.4500USD by 2050.
+According to your Mad Scientists price prediction, the value of LAB is expected to change by 238.64%, reaching a price of 73.1114USD by 2050.

 Short Term Mad Scientists Price Prediction For Today, Tomorrow, This Week, and 30 Days